AoifeHughes/AoifeHughes.github.io/content/randomsky.md

-        const challenges = ["Cannot comprehend money, this character cannot hold more than 100 Gold", "Elf-phobia, cannot use any Elven Weapons or Armour", "Afraid of Horses, cannot use carriages or ride horses", "Blunt Obsessed, cannot use sharp weapons (swords)", "Hates the cold (cannot wait outdoors)", "Hobbit feet (cannot wear shoes/boots)", "Sensitive stomach (cannot eat uncooked food", "Hates the Empire (must avoid when possible and join Stormcloaks)", "Sticky fingers (if you see something you want, you need to have it)"
+        const challenges = ["Cannot comprehend money, this character cannot hold more than 100 Gold", "Elf-phobia, cannot use any Elven Weapons or Armour", "Afraid of Horses, cannot use carriages or ride horses", "Blunt Obsessed, cannot use sharp weapons (swords)", "Hates the cold (cannot wait outdoors)", "Hobbit feet (cannot wear shoes/boots)", "Sensitive stomach (cannot eat uncooked food)", "Hates the Empire (must avoid when possible and join Stormcloaks)", "Sticky fingers (if you see something you want, you need to have it)"
         ];